 Your carat diamond should also have as few inclusions or blemishes as possible; this is a measure of the diamond’s clarity.
 A flawless diamond will have no inclusions on the inside of the stone, but you can also purchase an internally flawless diamond, which may not have any obvious blemishes, but may have minor inclusions after further inspections.

-Now that you know what to look for when shopping for your carat diamond and you understand more about the diamond terminologies used, here is a good resource to check out ShireOdiz especially if you are looking at buying a one carat diamond engagement ring!
+Now that you know what to look for when shopping for a diamond as well as the many diamond terminologies used, make sure you chack out some of our other articles especially if you are looking to buy a one carat diamond engagement ring!